 Position: Academic Instructor

-Supervisor: Supervisor of Advance and Earn Plus
+Supervisor: Supervisor of Sector Education and Training

 Overview: The Door is an unparalleled model for youth development, offering a comprehensive range of integrated services within a single site for nearly 10,000 New York City youth each year.
 Our mission is to empower young adults to reach their full potential by providing comprehensive youth development services in a diverse and caring environment.
 At The Door, youth can access health care and education, mental health counseling and crisis assistance, legal assistance, college preparation services, career development, housing supports, arts, sports and recreational activities, and nutritious meals – all for free and under one roof.
 By providing participants with our suite of integrated services, we seek to provide any motivated young person with the tools, resources, and opportunities needed to successfully transition to adulthood.